 Hello and thanks for visiting!

-My yarns are made from high-quality natural fibres and dyed with plants collected around my neighbourhood in Glasgow, food waste and sustainably-produced raw plant material and dye extracts.
+Woollenflower yarns are made from high-quality natural fibres, such as wool, alpaca, linen and kid mohair, and dyed with plants collected around my neighbourhood in Glasgow, food waste and sustainably-produced raw plant material and dye extracts.
 I use plants tested by time for fastness but these soft shades, like all natural dyes, may change and develop over time, a quality valued by many cultures.

-Although I use a hand-operated knitting machine to knit the fabric for my knits, I consider my products to be hand-crafted: I put a lot of care and time into hand-seaming my knits to ensure perfect pattern-matching and unpicking my jackets in order to reclaim as much fabric as possible.
+Although I use a hand-operated knitting machine to knit the fabric for my knits, I consider my products to be hand-crafted: I put great care and time into dyeing so that colours last and develop with time, hand-seaming my knits to ensure perfect pattern-matching and unpicking jackets in order to reclaim as much fabric as possible.
 All products are carefully pressed for a lovely finish.
 I hope that you get as much joy from using them as I get from making them...

 I update the shop every month or so and announce the update 24 hours beforehand on my blog and Instagram and via my monthly newsletter which you can subscribe to through my blog.
 Please follow me to keep abreast with what's coming to the shop!